GRISE-UPM/WSESE-2027/index.md

-# 3rd International Workshop on Methodological Issues with Empirical Studies in Software Engineering (WSESE2026) <br> In conjunction with the International Conference on Software Engineering (ICSE 2026), Rio de Janeiro, Brazil
+# 4th International Workshop on Methodological Issues with Empirical Studies in Software Engineering (WSESE2027) <br> In conjunction with the International Conference on Software Engineering (ICSE 2027), Dublin, Ireland

 # Call for Papers